dancer1325/amazon-workmail-user-guide/doc_source/what_is.md

 ## Amazon WorkMail system requirements<a name="workmail_reqs"></a>

-* Amazon WorkMail administrator -- invites -- you
+* Amazon WorkMail administrator -- MUST invite -- you
   * see [Signing in to the Amazon WorkMail web client](web-client.md)
 * ALL major mobile devices & operating systems / support the Exchange ActiveSync protocol
   * _Example:_ iPad, iPhone, Android, & Windows Phone